sebastian-stubenvoll/midi-vape/README.md

 That sensor is triggered by creating a high pressure bottleneck at the bottom of the vape when sucking air into it and sends an electrical signal that can be captured by a micro-controller board.

-This code incoming midi-clock signals to create one 4/4 bar sequencer lanes from the input.
+This code reads incoming midi-clock signals to create one 4/4 bar sequencer lanes from the input.
 Sucking on the vape creates midi events that are looped.
 Each lane has its own midi channel; lanes can be cycled with the boot button.